Milkyway1997/Ray-Tracing-Project/README.md

 folder and run the 'CSE287Raytrace.sln' file in Visual Studio 2019.

 You will see the scenes shown in the screenshots folder.
-Keys you can press to change the scene:
+Here are some keys you can press to change the scene:

 -Recursion deep: 0-5